Asturn15/Gymnastics-on-GitHub/Project 4 - Power BI dashboard/Project 4 - Power BI intearactive dashoboard.md

 - __Medals & Finals__ - The cards above the map summarize the number of participants in the finals and the medals they won for their country.
 The cards on the right side of the map show a detailed breakdown of medals won by athletes of a specific country.
 - __Number of gymnasts__ - displays number of all gymnasts from country.

-## Step 7 - Label for Gymnasts Data
+## STEP 7 - Label for Gymnasts Data

 This is the last type of page that was designed for this report.
 There are three elements on it: